Nyaran/gplint/README.md

 ```

 ## Configuration File
-The default name for the configuration file is `.gherkin-lintrc` and it's expected to be in your working directory.
+The default name for the configuration file is `.glintrc` and it's expected to be in your working directory.

 The file contents must be valid JSON, though it does allow comments.

 If you are using a file with a different name or a file in a different folder, you will need to specify the `-c` or `--config` option and pass in the relative path to your configuration file.
-Eg: `gherkin-lint -c path/to/configuration/file.extention`
+Eg: `gglintrc -c path/to/configuration/file.extention`

-You can find an example configuration file, that turns on all of the rules in the root of this repo (.gherkin-lintrc).
+You can find an example configuration file, that turns on all of the rules in the root of this repo (.glintrc).

 ## Ignoring Feature Files
 There are 2 ways you can specify files that the linter should ignore:
-1. Add a `.gherkin-lintignore` file in your working directory and specify one glob pattern per file line
+1. Add a `.glintignore` file in your working directory and specify one glob pattern per file line
 1. Use the command line option`-i` or `--ignore`,  pass in a comma separated list of glob patterns.
-If specified, the command line option will override the `.gherkin-lintignore` file.
+If specified, the command line option will override the `.glintignore` file.

 ## Custom rules